anssilaitila/contact-list/README.txt

 == Screenshots ==

 1. List of contacts on your site
-2. List of groups
+2. Send message to a contact
-3. Form for gathering the contact database
+3. List of contacts in 4 columns (more layout options available)
-4. Contact management in admin area
+4. Form for gathering the contact database (including more fields)
-5. Plugin settings
+5. Contact management

 == Changelog ==